waikereru/waikereru.github.io/_pages/1769-garden.md

 {% include gallery id="entrance" %}

 ### Intersecting groves
 The lower garden is based on a pattern of intersecting groves, first Kōwhai, then *Pittosporum obcordatum*.
-On the upland path, this runs into a kahikatea grove, intersecting the existing kānuka forest.
+On the upland path, this runs into a Kahikatea grove, intersecting the existing Kānuka forest.

 The Kahikatea trees in the forest grove are planted as individual trees visible from the entrance (for at least the first 50 years or so).
-Banks mentioned “fine groves” of large trees on the flats at Tūranganui, almost certainly kahikatea.
+Banks mentioned “fine groves” of large trees on the flats at Tūranganui, almost certainly Kahikatea.

 ### Stone rows and mounds
 The stone rows and mounds are designed to evoke the geometry of ancestral Māori gardens.